-Wounded South Carolina deputy remains in critical condition
+South Carolina deputy wounded in shootout dies

-YORK, S.C. – Authorities say one of four South Carolina law enforcement officers shot while trying to find and arrest a domestic violence suspect remains in critical condition.
+YORK, S.C. – A South Carolina sheriff says one of the four law enforcement officers shot while trying to find and arrest a domestic violence suspect has died.

-The York County Sheriff's Office on Wednesday updated the conditions of the officers shot.

-The department says on Twitter that Detective Mike Doty's condition hasn't changed since Tuesday, when Sheriff Kevin Tolson said Doty was "hanging on to life."
+York County Sheriff Kevin Tolson announced on the office's Facebook page that Detective Mike Doty died Wednesday.

 Authorities say York County Sgt.
 Buddy Brown and York City Police Sgt.
 Kyle Cummings are recovering.